 On 10 February 2014 the Heavy Vehicle National Law 2012 (HVNL) commenced, replacing existing laws governing the operation of all vehicles over 4.5 tonnes gross vehicle mass in Queensland, New South Wales, Victoria, South Australia, the Australian Capital Territory and Tasmania.

-The National Heavy Vehicle Regulator (NHVR) has been established to administer the new Heavy Vehicle National Law 2012, which is scheduled to commence on 10 February 2014.
-Once fully established, the NHVR will be a one-stop-shop for the majority of your heavy vehicle business.
+The National Heavy Vehicle Regulator (NHVR) was established to administer the HVNL and is now the first point of contact for the majority of your heavy vehicle business.

-National reforms were developed to combat heavy vehicle driver fatigue.
-The laws are for drivers of fatigue regulated heavy vehicles.
+National laws are now in place to combat heavy vehicle driver fatigue.
+The laws are for drivers of fatigue regulated heavy vehicles which are:

 The fatigue laws cover: